LAULU AIKA

 MANDOLIN, OCTAVE MANDOLIN, GUITAR

-Eric, a native of Minnesota, is also a founding member of ‘Laulu Aika’.
-He is well known in the Twin Cities Scandinavian and old-time music communities and continues to play guitar and mandolin with many professional musicians and groups in Minnesota.
-He’s been in a number of bands over the years and in 2018 won the Minnesota State Fiddler’s Association Heritage Division at the State Fair, playing Al Capone’s Waltz on mandolin.
+Eric, a native of Minnesota, is also a founding member of Lauluaika.
+He is well known in the Twin Cities Nordic, French-Canadian, and old-time music communities and continues to play guitar and mandolin with many professional musicians and groups in Minnesota.
+He has been in a number of bands over the years and in 2018 won the Minnesota State Fiddlers Association Heritage Division at the State Fair.

 Picture